 SITE VISITS & GEOGRAPHIC FOCUS

 As part of our grant-making process, Cultural Survival deeply values relationship building, personal interaction, and partnership with our grant recipients.
 For this reason, we aim to personally visit the majority of projects for which we provide funding.
 To facilitate these visits, we have a preference for proposals in countries that are within geographic proximity to our staff.
 Due to the COVID-19 pandemic, community visits are suspended, however, during the year we will evaluate the pandemic development and local conditions to resume them.
 Consider the current pandemic situation for the development of your project proposal, considering the necessary sanitary measures, times, and possible related setbacks.

-Keepers of the Earth Fund is open to receive projects from any country where there is a presence of Indigenous communities; however, we will give slight preference to:
+Keepers of the Earth Fund is open to receive projects from any country where there is a presence of Indigenous communities; however, we will give a slight preference to:

 - The Americas